tvarkey7/Bird-Migration/README.md

 # Bird Migration Project
-This project does not produce accurate results (in terms of what will actually happen in real life).
+This project does not produce accurate results (with regards to accurate depicitons of bird routes).
 Instead it just creates a graph with the current and new bird migration route on it.
+I wanted to work with GUIs.
 This was the project I created for my A-Level Computing coursework.

 # Breakdown of what this project does
 - 1) Introduction Window: Just a window that introduces the user to the program with a picture on it.